oscar120020/generate-apk-from-aab/README.md

 This will generate a file named: app-release.aab.apks.

-## Step 2: Run the nex comand to generate a Zip with the final APK.
+## Step 2: Run the next comand to generate a Zip with the final APK.

 ```ren app-release.aab.apks app-release.aab.apks.zip```